 Such a stepwise unpacking of causal mechanisms connecting configurations with the outcome leads to finding that parts worked as theorized, but others did not.
 There are two possible types of results when choosing typical cases: (1) No evidence on the within-case relationship in the case selected, implying that the analysis can be terminated with negative causal inference, or (2) evidence on the within-case relationship is available, which confirms that the theorized mechanism is indeed at play (the analysis can then be terminated with positive causal inference).
 (See more details in Beach and Rohlfing 2018, 16).

 Up to the best of our knowledge, no systematic review of such QCA-PT published applications has been conducted thus far, and full-fledged analyses of this type are still scarce.
 Therefore no standards exist (yet) as of which QCA solution type to choose when QCA is to be sequenced with PT– even if one also adopts a mechanistic approach to causality in the QCA part of the research.
-Sequencing QCA and PT actually raises some thorny challenges if one takes causality seriously (Beach and Pedersen 2016, 2019; Beach 2017; Schneider and Rohlfing, 2013; Rohlfing and Schneider 2013), as discussed extensively here below.
+Sequencing QCA and in-depth PT actually raises some thorny challenges if one takes causality seriously (Beach and Pedersen 2016, 2019; Beach 2017; Schneider and Rohlfing, 2013; Rohlfing and Schneider 2013), as discussed extensively here below.

 Potential challenges common to a QCA/PT setting